TLim:

 TLim monitors two functions in sendmail's source code; the function which

-indicates that a remote transaction was succesful, and the function which is used
+indicates that a remote transaction was succesful, and the function which is

 to indicate that the user's address does not exist.
 The first TLim function